 Former Secretary of State for International Development named honorary professor

-Former Secretary of State for International Development and MP for Sutton Coldfield, the Rt Hon Andrew Mitchell MP, has been appointed as Honorary Professor in International Development at the University of Birmingham.
+Former Secretary of State for International Development and MP for Sutton Coldfield, the Rt Hon Andrew Mitchell MP, has been appointed as Honorary Professor in the College of Social Sciences at the University of Birmingham.

 Andrew Mitchell is a longstanding MP, having first entered the House of Commons in 1987.
 He held the position of Secretary of State for International Development from May 2010 until September 2012 and brings significant experience in this field.